sujith3g/sujith3g.github.io/_posts/2016-04-30-How-to-enable-auth-in-mongo-db-3-x.md

 ```

-Now open `/ect/mongod.conf` in your favorite text editor and enable authentication by adding this to it.
+Now open `/ect/mongod.conf` in your favorite text editor and enable authentication by adding this to it:

 ```sh